Big Brother (British TV series) series 1: House

 For the first series, the House was located in Bow, London near the 3 Mills Studios.
 The House used was a one-storey house with two bedrooms, a kitchen and dining room, and one bathroom.
 Throughout the House, there were cameras and microphones spread throughout the rooms, making all areas of the House visible to the cameras.
 During their stay in the House, the housemates were required to wear microphones at all times, ensuring everything they said in the House was heard.
 Throughout the House there were two way mirrors lined against the walls, with a production team filming behind them.
 The bedrooms featured infrared imaging cameras, allowing the cameras to continue filming while the lights were off.
 The bedrooms in the house were divided amongst the men and women.
 The Diary Room was where housemates were required to share their thoughts on the events in the house, and were often given tasks.
 The backyard of the house featured a patio area where the housemates could sit outside.
 The backyard also featured a chicken coop, and the housemates were able to use the eggs from the chickens as food.
-The housemates discovered a Jacuzzi in the garden several weeks into the series.
+The housemates were given a Jacuzzi in the garden several weeks into the series.